patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/upgrade.md

 1. **Button:** Cannot find `aria-disabled`
     - We changed button's `isDisabled` prop to assign a value for `disabled`, but none for `aria-disabled`.
 As a result, any test that looks for `aria-disabled` may fail.
-1. **Button:** Cannot find `disabled` when using `byText`
+1. **Button:** Cannot find button attributes when using `byText`
     - There's a new wrapping `div` around text in buttons.
 The RTL `byText` query returns that wrapper instead of the button element itself, which is where button's attributes live.
 Instead of `byText`, use `byRole` and pass the button text to `name`.
 This will return the top-level button element.
-1. **Select (when using Jest):** Cannot find `role`
+1. **Select (when using React Testing Library):** Cannot find `role`
-    - You may get an "unable to find role" error if the Popper menu is set to `aria-disabled` after a selection is made, because the RTL query can't find the menu options.
-This error only seems to occur with Jest, rather than within the browser.
+    - You may get an "unable to find role" error if the Popper menu is set to `aria-disabled` after a selection is made, because the React Testing Library query can't find the menu options.
+This error only seems to occur in unit tests, rather than within the browser.
 To resolve this, either:
         - Pass in the `{hidden: true}` option.
         - Change select's `appendTo` to `inline`.